Steve Nash: Personal life

 In 2001, Nash met Alejandra Amarilla in New York City.
 They married in June 2005 and had twin daughters and a son.
 On the day of his son's birth, Nash made a statement to Life & Style in which he announced the birth but called it a "bittersweet moment", revealing that he and his wife had "lived separately for the past several months" and were "in the process of dissolving" their marriage.
 In March 2016, Nash became engaged to Lilla Frederick, a former Pepperdine University and junior women's U.S. team volleyball player.
 They married in September 2016.
 The couple have a son and a daughter.

 In 2006, Nash was referenced in Canadian singer Nelly Furtado's song "Promiscuous", leading him to deny rumours that they were romantically involved.
 They both grew up in British Columbia.

 Nash's younger brother, Martin, played soccer for the Vancouver Whitecaps and made 30 appearances for the Canadian national soccer team.
 Their younger sister, Joann, was the captain of the University of Victoria Vikes women's soccer team for three years and was named a Canada West Universities Athletic Association All-Star.
-She is married to former professional ice hockey player Manny Malhotra.
+She is married to former professional ice hockey player Manny Malhotra, who in June 2026 was named the head coach for the Vancouver Canucks.
 Nash is the godfather of Toronto Raptors star RJ Barrett.

 Nash has a medical condition called spondylolisthesis, which causes muscle tightness and back pain.
-Due to the condition, when he was not playing in basketball games, he would lie on his back rather than sit on the bench to keep his muscles from stiffening.
+Due to the condition, when he was on the sidelines in basketball games, he would lie on his back rather than sit on the bench to keep his muscles from stiffening.